Clinical Advisory Board

 VIEW BIO >>

-Patsy Catsos is a registered dietitian nutritionist with a private practice in Portland.
+Patsy Catsos is a registered dietitian nutritionist with a private practice in New Hampshire.
 She has been using the FODMAP approach with her patients since 2008.
 She earned degrees in nutrition at Cornell University and Boston University and trained at Boston’s Beth Israel Hospital.

 After reading the early peer-reviewed literature about FODMAPs out of Australia’s Monash University Department of Gastroenterology, Patsy set about developing a program to help her patients with IBS free themselves from the devastating symptoms of IBS.
 Keenly interested in digestive health and nutrition since her own diagnosis with ulcerative colitis 25 years earlier, she had never seen a dietary approach for managing gastrointestinal symptoms produce such fast, effective results.
 Her 2009 book, IBS—Free at Last! introduced consumers and health care providers to the power of the FODMAP elimination diet.
 The latest edition of her book and program, retitled The IBS Elimination Diet and Cookbook, was published in 2017 by Harmony Books, an imprint of Penguin Random House.